 For example, it can help you to improve the performance of your organization, or to determine the best way to implement a proposed strategy.

 The framework can be used to examine the likely effects of future changes in the organization, or to align departments and processes during a merger or acquisition.
 You can also apply the McKinsey 7-S model to elements of a team or a project.

 The Seven Elements of the McKinsey 7-S Framework

-The McKinsey 7S model involves seven interdependent factors which are categorized as either "hard" or "soft" elements:
+The model categorizes the seven elements as either "hard" or "soft":